develosi/factor_fitness/README.md

 ### Features

-The Website is made up of multiple applications, each with it's own content template page or multiple template pages.
+The Website is made up of multiple applications, each with its own content template page or multiple template pages.
 Each application uses content from the base template that includes the header and footer sections.

 Toast messages are also used throughout the site to give the user important information when needed.